minos-framework/minos-python/README.md

 ### Guided installation

 The easiest way to use `minos` is with the help of the [`minos-cli`](https://github.com/minos-framework/minos-cli), which provides commands to setup both the project skeleton (configures containerization, databases, brokers, etc.) and the microservice skeleton (the base microservice structure, environment configuration, etc.)

+Here is a summary containing the most useful commands:

+* `minos new project NAME`: Create a new Project
+* `minos set RESOURCE BACKEND`: Configure an environment resource (broker, database, etc.).
+* `minos deploy project`: Deploy a project.
+* `minos new microservice NAME`: Create a new microservice.
+* `minos deploy microservice` deploy a microservice.

 ### Manual installation